Formal Hypothesis Tests for Additive Structure in Random Forests

-we simply replace $X_1$ with $\xred$ and $X_2$ with $\xadd$ in the above work by appropriately redefining levels of each feature set to form the grid of test points and repeat the procedure in Algorithm \ref{algo:1}.
-Note that in this case, each grid point now corresponds to a level of a vector of features.
+we simply repeat the testing procedure in the above example, replacing the levels $x_{1_i}$ and $x_{2_j}$ with appropriately redefined grid levels the feature sets $\xred$ and $\xadd$, respectively.
+Note that in this case, each grid point now corresponds to the value of a vector of features.

-It is also worth noting that \cite{MentchTrees} suggest comparing predictions generated with the full training set not only to those produced with the reduced set $\xred$, but also to those generated with $\xred$ and a permuted version of $\xadd$ in order to rule out the possibility that the ensemble is simply making use of additional noise.
-The procedure we propose above avoids this problem by utilizing the projection matrix $D$.
+It is also worth noting that \cite{MHJMLR} suggest comparing predictions generated with the full training set to not only those produced with the reduced set $\xred$, but also to those generated with $\xred$ and a permuted version of $\xadd$ in order to rule out the possibility that the ensemble is simply making use of additional noise.
+The procedure we propose above avoids this potential confusion by utilizing the projection matrix $D$.